 The conception and birth of a child

 The mother's womb has the ability to protect and preserve whakapapa.
 The womb is a seedbed for procreation.
 It is fertile.
 A child is conceived.
 After a period of confinement, the child is ready to be birthed.
 Contractions begin, which become pure energy.
 Finally the child is born.
-The newborn child experiences apprehension and challenges as he/she struggles to make sense of their new world.
+The new born child experiences apprehension and challenges as he/she struggles to make sense of their new world.
 There is no longer the sanctity and protection of the womb.
 Once in the embrace of the parents, the infant begins to absorb new information, new knowledge, and new learning from his/her environment, adding to the child's resilience.
-The newborn reconciles with his/her new surroundings, the the familiar faces, the voices, the smells, the sounds.
+The new born reconciles with his/her new surroundings, the familiar faces, the voices, the smells, the sounds.
 The future has been determined.

 The learning child

-The child has endless potential and possibilites.
+The child has endless potential and possibilities.
 The child is a seed that is fertile and open to learning.
 Learning for the child is like contractions, which come in waves.
 The child draws on his/her energy to absorb new knowledge.
 New learning experiences bring discoveries, apprehension, and challenges as the child learns strategies for problem solving.
 The people, places, things, and time that a child experiences offer new learning and new knowledge.
 This contributes to the child's resilience.
 New information is supported by different sounds, new activities, and familiar people.
 Future aspirations have been determined.